 - friendly interface;

-- allow reporting/visualisation.
+- allow reporting/visualization.

 Due to our very specific needs and the close-knit community, we eventually got to contribute to the Grafana/Clickhouse community for two plugins (vertamedia-clickhouse-datasource and briangann-datatable-panel).

 After going through the whole SQL-Elasticsearch-ClickHouse circle, here are some things that we would love to see happening: